rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Average correlation : +0.920
      Standard deviation  :  0.253

-Looking in :numref:`classmates2` at the fairest pairing solution, we are lucky here as the pairing result is highly correlated with the pairing wishes of the ten classmates (+0.920, see Line 41).
-All students, except *Gaby*, are in fact paired with an approved partner and no student is paired with a disapproved partner.
-We may illustrate in :numref:`fairestIntraGroupPairing2` the resulting fairest intragroup pairing with a graphviz drawing.
+Looking in :numref:`classmates2` at the fairest matching solution, we are lucky here as the pairing result is highly correlated with the matching preferences of the ten classmates (+0.920, see Line 41).
+All students, except *Gaby*, are in fact matched with an approved partner and no student is matched with a disapproved partner.
+We may illustrate in :numref:`fairestIntraGroupPairing2` the resulting fairest intragroup pairing solution with a graphviz drawing.

    >>> fp.exportGraphViz('fairestIntraGroupPairing2')
     *---- exporting a dot file for GraphViz tools ---------*